arivan-amin/Clean-Architecture-Microservices/README.md

 ---

-### Currently, the following services are implemented, other services will be added:
+### Currently, the following services are implemented; other services will be added:

 - Discovery Server
 - API Gateway